Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * ~~Change of stepper driver status on expansion boards are not proactively reported (but can be queried using M122). e.g. overheat warnings, short to ground etc.~~ This restriction is removed in firmware 3.4.
 * Stalls of expansion board motors cannot be used for homing.
 We expect to remove this restriction in firmware 3.6.
 * Cold extrusion prevention is not enforced on extruders driven from CAN-connected expansion boards.
 We expect to remove this restriction in firmware 3.5.
 * When filament monitors are configured on expansion boards, the "calibrated" values in the object model are not updated; however they can be queried using M591 as usual.
+We expect to remove this restriction in firmware 3.5.
 * The M571 command cannot be used in conjunction with extruders driven from CAN-connected expansion boards.
 * The tower motors of a delta printer cannot be driven via CAN-connected expansion boards.
+Workaround: use M669 to enable segmentation with short (e.g. 1mm) segments.
 * Input shaping is not supported on axis motors driven by expansion boards.
+We expect to remove this restriction in firmware 3.5.
 * Using the reset button on the Duet 3 mainboards does not reset the expansion boards. they need to be reset explicitly (M999 Bnn).
 A soft reset of the mainboard (M999) will cause the expansion boards to reset.